Last Updated on July 20, 2022 by Michelle Ball

 These are the Big 5 offenses.
-IF a district can prove at the expulsion hearing (to a panel of school district employees) that one of these occurred, they are legally obligated to expel the student.
+IF a school district can prove at an expulsion hearing (to a panel of school district employees) that one of these occurred, they are legally obligated to expel the student.

-If a student is expelled under §48915(c), the only attendance option (unless negotiated otherwise) is to attend a county community school, juvenile court school or community day school (see §48915.2), which are environments most parents would prefer to avoid.
+If a student is expelled under §48915(c), for explosives, sexual battery, or otherwise, the only attendance options (unless negotiated otherwise prior to expulsion) are to attend a county community school, juvenile court school or community day school (see §48915.2), which are environments most parents would prefer to avoid.

-How long an expulsion under §48915(c) will continue will depend on the hearing outcome, and/or the negotiations prior to hearing.
-The legal maximum an expulsion under §48915(c) may continue is a full calendar year (unless there is a breach of the rehabilitation plan during expulsion which will extend the expulsion).
+The legal maximum an expulsion under §48915(c) may continue is a full calendar year.
 The minimum is not delineated in code, but would likely be 1 semester and/or what a parent negotiates.

 What Can Cause the Expulsion Time Period to Go Longer?

 When a student is expelled, they are provided with a “Rehabilitation Plan” which will contain various terms the student has to meet prior to returning to school after expulsion.
 If the Rehabilitation Plan is not met or there is a breach of the rehabilitation plan during expulsion, this can cause the expulsion time period to extend until the student’s terms are met.

 It IS possible to shorten the one year expulsion mandate and negotiate and/or receive a lesser time period, or even a different type of expulsion (e.g. suspended expulsion rather than full expulsion).
 Whether this is possible will depend on the student, the district, the school board and any pre-expulsion negotiations.